meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 ## Why is there a difference?
 #### Second Study
 Lottery winners and the control group were asked more questions.
-The two major explanations of
-Lottery winners: future > past
+The two major explanations of why there were differences were that Lottery winners: future > past
 Because in contrast to their big winner's life, their past seems unhappy in comparison.
 Control: past > future